Analysis: GE shuffle signals growing importance of oil & gas unit

 Throughout the expansion, the headquarters of the oil and gas division remained in Florence.
 That should make Simonelli feel right at home, since he was born in the Tuscany capital known more for Renaissance art and high fashion than as an industrial center.

 But Simonelli won’t have much time to put down fresh roots.
-In July, GE said it would establish a new global oil and gas headquarters in London at the beginning of 2014.
+In July, GE said it would establish a new global oil and gas headquarters in London at the beginning of 2014 for all the businesses except turbomachinery.

 One area where GE sees opportunity is in pumps and other equipment that help push oil or gas to the surface.
 That is especially important in shale fields, where production starts out quite high and then drops off fairly quickly as pressure decreases.